 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.

-TARGACEPT, INC.

-/s/ J. DONALD DEBETHIZY

-J. Donald deBethizy President and Chief Executive Officer (Principal Executive Officer)
+TARGACEPT, INC. Date: November 5, 2010 J. DONALD DEBETHIZY J. Donald deBethizy President and Chief Executive Officer (Principal Executive Officer) Date: November 5, 2010 ALAN A. MUSSO